An Old Soul's Heirlooms: The Importance of Printing Photographs

 Print your images.

-Treasure your story now, as each moment is gift for yourself and future generations.
+Treasure your story now, as each moment printed is a gift for yourself and an heirloom for future generations.

 Your photographs are your legacy.